Safa Global Capital

 A foundation built to oversee, not to operate.

-The Safa Global Foundation is being established in Malta under the Second Schedule to the Civil Code (Act XIII of 2007).
-It is a private purpose foundation, not a charity, and is registered with the Maltese Registrar for Legal Persons.
-The working language is English; the Deed is executed before a Maltese notary.
+The Safa Global Foundation is being established in the Qatar Financial Centre (QFC) as a private purpose foundation, not a charity, under the QFC’s foundation regime.
+The working language is English.

 The Foundation does not operate any business.
 It does not raise capital, manage investments, or sell products.
-Its job is to oversee the four Safa Global operating arms (Safa Global Capital, Mint, Custody, and Safa Global Ventures) and to keep them aligned with the founding mission.
+Its job is to oversee the two Safa Global operating pillars (Safa Global Capital in Malta and Safa Global Ventures in Mexico) and to keep them aligned with the founding mission.

 Think of it as the constitutional court of the Safa Global.
 Operating leadership makes the day-to-day decisions.
 The Foundation reviews the identity-defining decisions, audits the integrity of the system, and holds the binding Shariah authority that cannot be politely declined.